Evolve-Project/evolve-project-management-system/Readme2.md

 - **xlsx**: Parser and writer for various spreadsheet formats.

-### APIs:
-- `POST /api/auth/signup`: Used for user registration.
-It accepts the user's email, password, and role, and creates a new user in the database.

-Determining workspace structure

-Deciding which workspace information to collect

-Gathering workspace info

 ## Database

 The database is a PostgreSQL database that stores and manages data for the application.
 It includes tables for users, projects, milestones, and more.
 The database is managed using Sequelize, a popular ORM for Node.js.